JJ/granada-off/text/geekery.md

 >It is actually known as Fedorov-Schoenflies, or even
 >Fedorov-Schoenflies-Bieberbach theorem.
 Actually the first two guys
->discovered it indepedently, because Fedorov did it first, but
+>discovered it independently, because Fedorov did it first, but
->published it only in Russiand and did not have Twitter and Google
+>published it only in Russian and did not have Twitter and Google
 >Translate for the world to know, so that other guy did it all over
 >again.
 Third one generalized it to more dimensions.
 But the Alhambra
 >is only three-dimensional in space, so we will not pay attention to